 Summer 2016: Troubling behaviours started to become glaringly more obvious: Anger, rage, depression with no bottom, and suicidal ideations that gained strength seemingly by the hour.
 I had to seek help, admit that I didn’t have all of the answers, or all of the strength to hold myself together.
 I was broken.
 I was brought back from the brink when I was diagnosed as Bipolar Type II comorbid with ADHD-Inattentive Type.
 I didn’t have any Bipolar friends, family to relate to, and I desperately needed someone whom I could share experiences with — someone who knew what being a known, treated Bipolar is like while I was just beginning to relearn and address my own emotions.
 So I turned to the world of podcasts, and I could not find a podcast that came close to fitting that bill for a freshly diagnosed Bipolar like me.
 Last year, 2020, I started that podcast for myself, and for the benefit(s) of young Bipolars, the Bipolar community, ADHD’ers, and the mental health community at-large.
 I always want y’all to know that you truly are not alone.
 I AM BIPOLAR.
 I AM ADHD.
 And I wouldn’t have it any other way.

-After decades of denying my illness, I was diagnosed with depression aged 30 and cyclothymia six years later.
-After receiving my diagnoses, I’ve worked hard to find more effective ways of managing my condition.
-I resisted seeking help in my 20s because of fears of what a diagnosis might do to my career, status and reputation.
-I’d seen others dismissed from the workplace when they were clearly exhibiting mental health issues.
+I resisted seeking help because of fears of what a diagnosis might do to my career, status and reputation.
 I was right to be wary.
+I’ve seen numerous colleagues fired because of their mental health.
 I’ve had job offers withdrawn following my medical.
 I’ve turned this pain into my passion as a mental health advocate.

 I m a writer, photographer, and artist.
 Since well before my bipolar I disorder diagnosis at fifteen, I’ve channeled my experiences into art.
 After the manic episode that initiated me into the bipolar club, I spent high school in a depression haze.
 I eventually achieved stability which lasted through college.
 My senior year, I stopped taking my meds because “I didn’t need them anymore.”
 In 2014, this decision propelled me into a manic episode that reached psychotic levels.
 Nurses were fairies.
 Cops were fairies.
 I was a fairy.
 Everything was fairies.
 Oh, and I was also Queen Elizabeth the First.
 Since that episode, I have worked to maintain stability.
 In 2015, I started writing a memoir about my 2014 experiences called Episode: A Bipolar Journey, which I completed in January 2021.
 Ever since coming “out of the cabinet” on social media while manic in 2014, I’ve seen no point in trying to get back in.
 I am passionate about promoting healthy dialogue around bipolar disorder and mental health issues in general.
 I believe open communication and complete transparency are the only way we’ll break stigma down.
 I hope to reassure other bipolar bears that they have no reason to be ashamed and that they are capable of managing this disorder.